January 15, 2021 | Personal Injury

 Non-economic compensation is also referred to as general damages that a victim receives for things that are a bit harder to calculate.
 This type of compensation revolves around more immeasurable losses that a victim incurs following an accident.
 This can include:

 Properly calculating non-economic damages can be more challenging, and an attorney will often use a

 “multiplier method.”
 Using this method, they will add up all the economic damages and multiply that total by a set number (usually 1.5 to 5).
 For example, if the total economic damages added up to $100,000, an attorney may use a multiplier of “three” to reach a non-economic damage total of $300,000.
 Overall, the attorney will then ask for $400,000 in compensation for their client.

 It is important to point out that personal injury victims should not settle a claim until they have reached maximum medical improvement and have a thorough understanding of the total dollar amount of their losses.
 After a settlement has been agreed upon by all parties, and after the settlement has been signed, there will be no way for the injury victim to come back later and ask for more compensation.
 If an injury victim has received their settlement but later discovers a more serious medical condition caused by the initial incident, they will be left covering these costs out-of-pocket.

 A personal injury settlement will either be received all at once in a lump-sum payout or through a structured settlement where the victim will typically receive monthly payments for a set amount of time until the total award amount is paid.
 There are various benefits and drawbacks to each type of payout, and you should work with a skilled personal injury lawyer with experience handling complex personal injury cases when making this decision.
-Keep in mind that your Indianapolis personal injury attorney will need to be paid out of the final settlement amount if they worked on your case on a contingency fee basis.
+Keep in mind that your motor vehicle accident attorney will need to be paid out of the final settlement amount if they worked on your case on a contingency fee basis.